contiv/vpp/docs/dev-guide/SERVICES.md

 connectivity between pods and the VPP is established before any NAT rules are installed.

-Inside the Service Plugin's `Init()` method both Processor and Configurator are initialized and dependency injection is performed - at the very minimum, every layer must depend on at least the layer below so that it can pass transformed data further down the stack.
+Inside the Service Plugin's `Init()` method both Processor and NAT44 Renderer are initialized and dependency injection is performed - at the very minimum, every layer must depend on at least the layer below so that it can pass transformed data further down the stack.